AckerlyXu/heima/articles/active-directory/active-directory-editions.md

-<properties
+---
-    pageTitle="Azure Active Directory editions | Azure"
+title: Azure Active Directory editions | Azure
-    description="This article explains choices for free and paid editions of Azure Active Directory.
-Azure Active Directory Basic, Azure Active Directory Premium P1, and Azure Active Directory Premium P2 are the paid editions." services="active-directory"
+description: This article explains choices for free and paid editions of Azure Active Directory.
+Azure Active Directory Basic, Azure Active Directory Premium P1, and Azure Active Directory Premium P2 are the paid editions.
-    documentationcenter=""
-    author="curtand"
-    manager="femila"
-    editor="" />
-<tags
-    ms.assetid="dcaf8939-7633-40a8-bd76-27dedbb6083a"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/13/2017"
-    wacn.date=""
-    ms.author="curtand" />
+services: active-directory
+documentationcenter: ''
+author: curtand
+manager: femila
+editor: ''

+ms.assetid: dcaf8939-7633-40a8-bd76-27dedbb6083a
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/13/2017
+wacn.date: ''
+ms.author: curtand
+---

 # Azure Active Directory editions
 All Microsoft Online business services rely on Azure Active Directory (Azure AD) for sign-in and other identity needs.
 If you subscribe to any of Microsoft Online business services (for example, Office 365 or Azure), you get Azure AD with access to all of the Free features, described below.

 Azure Active Directory is a comprehensive, highly available identity and access management cloud solution that combines core directory services, advanced identity governance, and application access management.
 Azure Active Directory also offers a rich, standards-based platform that enables developers to deliver access control to their applications, based on centralized policy and rules.
 With the Azure Active Directory Free edition, you can manage users and groups, synchronize with on-premises directories, get single sign-on across Azure, Office 365, and thousands of popular SaaS applications like Salesforce, Workday, Concur, DocuSign, Google Apps, Box, ServiceNow, Dropbox, and more.
-To learn more about Azure Active Directory, read [What is Azure AD?](/documentation/articles/active-directory-whatis/)
+To learn more about Azure Active Directory, read [What is Azure AD?](./active-directory-whatis.md)

 To enhance your Azure Active Directory, you can add paid capabilities using the Azure Active Directory Basic, Premium P1, and Premium P2 editions.
 Azure Active Directory paid editions are built on top of your existing free directory, providing enterprise class capabilities spanning self-service, enhanced monitoring, security reporting, Multi-Factor Authentication (MFA), and secure access for your mobile workforce.

 Office 365 subscriptions include additional Azure Active Directory features described in the comparison table below.

-> [AZURE.NOTE]
+> [!NOTE]
-> For the pricing options of these editions, see [Azure Active Directory Pricing](/pricing/details/identity/).
+> For the pricing options of these editions, see [Azure Active Directory Pricing](https://www.azure.cn/pricing/details/identity/).
 Azure Active Directory Premium P1, Premium P2, and Azure Active Directory Basic are not currently supported in China.
 Please contact us at the Azure Active Directory Forum for more information.
 >
 >